• Skip to primary navigation

 How to make Homemade Salad Vinaigrette

 Homemade salad dressing taste so much better than bottled.
-A base of oil and vinegar offers big flavor without the heavy calories you get from mayonnaise based dressing.
-(Although substituting greek yogurt for mayonnaise is a great way to enjoy a creamy based dressing while not feeling guilty!)
+A base of oil and vinegar offers big flavor without the heavy calories you get from mayonnaise-based dressing.

 Homemade Vinaigrette keeps well in the fridge.
 Keeping it in a jar makes it easy to mix - just give it a big shake.